 If you are not addressing the needs of most of your employees, it will be difficult to maximize the return on investment that benefits can bring.

-3. Look for Improvements
+3. Look for improvements

-You should avoid the “set it and forget it” mentality for your employee group benefit plan.
+You should avoid the “set it and forget it” mentality for your employee group benefits plan.
 Instead, choose to work with an experienced Advisor that can ensure your plan is constantly evolving to the changing needs of your employees and your business objectives.
 Partnering with a Third-Party Administrator to run your benefits plan can also help to alleviate some of the additional workload for your group’s Plan Administrator(s).

-4. Make it Easy to Understand
+4. Make it easy to understand

 Your employees need to understand their benefits in order to take advantage of them effectively.
 It’s important to communicate with your staff and ensure that all employees eligible for benefits receive clear, up-to-date information.
 They should know what is included in their benefits package, how to submit claims and where to find more information.